JamesNZL/notion-assignment-import/README.md

 1. Thank you to [@PolarWolf314](https://github.com/PolarWolf314) for doing the conversion work to add Safari support!
 2. Thank you to [@MatthewLamperski](https://github.com/MatthewLamperski) for [#89](https://github.com/JamesNZL/notion-assignment-import/pull/89)!

+# Privacy Policy

+In a nutshell, I store only what data is absolutely necessary.
+This data is stored locally, and is never transmitted back to me.

+Refer to the [Privacy Policy](./PRIVACY.md) for my full privacy policy.

 # Licence